gitlabhq/gitlab-runner/docs/executors/docker.md

 ### Supported Windows versions

-GitLab Runner only supports the following versions of Windows:
+GitLab Runner only supports the following versions of Windows which follows our [support lifecycle for Windows](../install/windows.md#windows-version-support-policy):

 - Windows Server 1809.
-- Windows Server 1803.
+- Windows Server 1803 *Deprecated*.

+For future Windows Server versions, we have a [future version support policy](../install/windows.md#windows-version-support-policy).

 You can only run containers based on the same OS version that the Docker daemon is running on.
 For example, the following [`Windows Server